BOJIT/ptpd-lwip/README.md

 - check the validity of the lwip timers + check for memory allocation issues here!

 - management message handling doesn't appear to be implemented in AN3411.
 Look into this.

+- If hardware timestamping is used, ptpClock->Outbound/Inbound Latency = 0, but events must wait for a callback